RohitJones/vault-aws-cf/README.md

 # vault-aws-cloudformation

+NOTE: This repository is not being actively maintained.
+Contact your HashiCorp representative or community leader for the latest on installing Vault on AWS.

 ## Introduction

 This repository contains code for building Amazon Machine Images (AMI) and a generic Cloudformation template.
 The AMI and template can be used to spin up a production-ready Vault cluster.